T-JN/Network-Intrusion-Detection-System-Performance-Measurement-Model/README.md

 # Research-the-Performance-Test-Model-for-Machine-Learning-Intrusion-Detection-Dystem-
-The paper presents the results of the research performance test software for capsule, convolutional and generative-adversarial networks as part of intrusion detection system.
+Presents the results of the research performance test software for capsule, convolutional and generative-adversarial networks as part of intrusion detection system.